citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 This PR implements many basic rerecording features, following the [TASVideos](https://tasvideos.org/) requirements and desired features for a rerecording emulator, but also adds other needed features for our built-in video dumper such as separate save state slots for each movie, adding a read-only mode, fixing desync and file corruption bugs, and also remaking the UI to be squeaky clean!

-To utilise the rerecording features, head to `Tools -> Movie` to record your game as a .CTM (Citra TAS Movie) file.
+To utilize the rerecording features, head to `Tools -> Movie` to record your game as a .CTM (Citra TAS Movie) file.
 These .CTM files can then be played back from within Citra to use for TAS runs.

 {{< figure src="ctm.png"
     title="" >}}